Azure/azureml-assets/assets/models/system/stabilityai-stable-diffusion-xl-base-1-0/description.md

-This `stabilityai-stable-diffusion-xl-base-1.0` model is fine-tuned from [stable-diffusion-xl-base-1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0)

-The SD-XL 1.0-base Model, developed by Stability AI, is a Diffusion-based text-to-image generative model.
-It utilizes a two-stage pipeline for latent diffusion, consisting of a base model and a refinement model.
-The base model generates noisy latents, which are then processed by a refinement model for final denoising.
-Alternatively, a two-stage pipeline involves using a specialized high-resolution model and applying the SDEdit technique to the latents generated in the first step.

-The model is available on GitHub, and for research purposes, Stability AI recommends their generative-models repository.
-The model is licensed under the CreativeML Open RAIL++-M License.
-It is designed for various research areas, such as generating artworks, educational tools, and understanding the limitations and biases of generative models.
-However, it is not intended for factual or true representations of people or events.

-The model has limitations, including not achieving perfect photorealism, struggling with tasks involving compositionality, and facing challenges with rendering faces and legible text.
-The autoencoding part of the model is lossy, and there is a potential for reinforcing social biases in generated content.
-The model's deployment is restricted to safe applications, and certain use cases, like generating factual content, are considered out-of-scope for its abilities.

-You can find more examples in optimum https://huggingface.co/docs/optimum/main/en/onnxruntime/usage_guides/models#stable-diffusion-xl

-### Misuse and Malicious Use
+[SDXL](https://arxiv.org/abs/2307.01952) consists of an [ensemble of experts](https://arxiv.org/abs/2211.01324) pipeline for latent diffusion:
+In a first step, the base model (available here: https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0) is used to generate (noisy) latents, which are then further processed with a refinement model specialized for the final denoising steps.
+Note that the base model can be used as a standalone module.

+Alternatively, we can use a two-stage pipeline as follows:
+First, the base model is used to generate latents of the desired output size.
+In the second step, we use a specialized high-resolution model and apply a technique called SDEdit (https://arxiv.org/abs/2108.01073, also known as "img2img") to the latents generated in the first step, using the same prompt.
+This technique is slightly slower than the first one, as it requires more function evaluations.

+The model is intended for research purposes only.
+Possible research areas and tasks include

+- Generation of artworks and use in design and other artistic processes.
+- Applications in educational or creative tools.
+- Research on generative models.
+- Safe deployment of models which have the potential to generate harmful content.
+- Probing and understanding the limitations and biases of generative models.

+# Evaluation Results

+This <a href="https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0/blob/main/comparison.png" target="_blank">chart</a> evaluates user preference for SDXL (with and without refinement) over SDXL 0.9 and Stable Diffusion 1.5 and 2.1.
+The SDXL base model performs significantly better than the previous variants, and the model combined with the refinement module achieves the best overall performance.

+# Limitations and Biases

+## Limitations

+- The model does not achieve perfect photorealism
+- The model cannot render legible text
+- The model struggles with more difficult tasks which involve compositionality, such as rendering an image corresponding to “A red cube on top of a blue sphere”
+- Faces and people in general may not be generated properly.
+- The autoencoding part of the model is lossy.

+## Bias

+While the capabilities of image generation models are impressive, they can also reinforce or exacerbate social biases.

+## Out-of-Scope Use

-Using the model to generate content that is cruel to individuals is a misuse of this model.
-This includes, but is not limited to:
+The model was not trained to be factual or true representations of people or events, and therefore using the model to generate such content is out-of-scope for the abilities of this model.

-- Generating demeaning, dehumanizing, or otherwise harmful representations of people or their environments, cultures, religions, etc.
-- Intentionally promoting or propagating discriminatory content or harmful stereotypes.
-- Impersonating individuals without their consent.
-- Sexual content without consent of the people who might see it.
-- Mis- and disinformation
-- Representations of egregious violence and gore
-- Sharing of copyrighted or licensed material in violation of its terms of use.
-- Sharing content that is an alteration of copyrighted or licensed material in violation of its terms of use.

 # License